 One of the oddest things about the 1996 route is that it ended on Monday and the Friday itinerary consisted only of the single super special stage of Harju*.
 Actually, the latter was a quite futuristic idea considering today’s rallies, complete with having the starting order being reversed.

-The reason behind moving the competitive action one day forwards was to emphasize the Saturday, which had always been the most popular spectator day.
+According to the clerk of the course Simo Lampinen in the Vauhdin Maailma magazine, the reason behind moving the competitive action one day forwards was to emphasize the Saturday, which had always been the most popular spectator day.
 In the three previous years the rally had suffered from popular drivers retiring from the rally before Saturday, so removing the challenging Friday stages would ensure that all the competitors are still in the race on the most spectator-heavy stages.

 Thus, the typical Friday leg towards Pieksämäki was now dropped almost completely.
 This meant the end of the road for classic stages like Myhinpää, which wouldn’t be driven again until 2009.